 In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other budgeted operating funds.
 Revenues deposited in such funds will be referred to as budgeted operating revenues in this Information Statement.
-In fiscal 2015, on a statutory basis, approximately 59.5% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
-In addition, the federal government provided approximately 24.3% of such revenues, with the remaining 16.2% provided from departmental revenues and transfers from non-budgeted funds.
-The measurement of revenues for the budgeted operating funds on a statutory basis differs from governmental revenues on a GAAP basis.
+In fiscal 2016, on a statutory basis (preliminary and subject to change), approximately 58.4% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
+In addition, the federal government provided approximately 26.2% of such revenues, with the remaining 15.4% provided from departmental revenues and transfers from governmental revenues on a GAAP basis.
 See "Selected Financial Data - GAAP Basis; Revenues - GAAP Basis."
 The Commonwealth's executive and legislative branches establish the Commonwealth's budget using the statutory basis of accounting.